mlcommons/inference/v0.5/classification_and_detection/optional_harness_ck/classification/tflite/README.md

 ```
 $ ck install package --tags=lib,tflite,v1.13.1,vsrc [--target_os=android23-arm64]
 ```
+**NB:** TFLite v1.14.0 has [many known issues on Arm platforms](https://github.com/ctuning/ck-tensorflow/blob/master/package/lib-tflite-1.14.0-src-static/README.md), and does not work for Android yet.

 You can also install TFLite v0.1.7 from a prebuilt binary package for your target e.g.:
 ```